-- 1. Access the web interface for the encoder and decoder units that will be using unicast mode.
+- Access the web interface for the encoder and decoder units that will be using unicast mode.

-- Log in with username=admin password=admin
+- Log in with username=admin password=admin.

 - 3. Click the Configuration tab.

-- 4. Set STREAM.MODE to Unicast.
+- Set STREAM.MODE to Unicast.

-- 5. On the encoder:

-- a.
-Click Save on to save the new settings.
-The unit will automatically reboot.

-- 6. On the decoder:
+- 5. On the decoder:

 - a.
 Set STREAM.HOST to the IP address of the encoder that the decoder is tuned in to.

 - b.
 Click Save on to save the new settings.
 The unit will automatically reboot.
 The units are now connected in unicast mode.